 Perennials have been a hot gardening topic for years.
 People love that they can plant perennials one time and not have to re-plant for many years.
-The term perennial can be confusing for a few reasons, hopefully, I can help clear common confusion about the word perennial.
-Garden center customers would often ask me to clarify the difference between perennials and annuals.
+The term perennial can be confusing for a few reasons.
+Hopefully, I can help clear common confusion about the word perennial.
 Annuals live for one season and you have to plant them annually.
 Perennials return year after year.
-Some synonyms for the word perennial are continual, longstanding, persistent and recurrent if that helps to remember the difference between perennials and annuals.
+Some synonyms for the word perennial are continual, longstanding, persistent, and recurrent.
+Planting perennials in fall makes the spring season easier for years to come.

-Now that we have defined some common garden terms and cleared up any confusion between the difference of bulbs, herbaceous perennials, and woody perennials, let’s talk more about fall-planted perennials.
+Now that we have defined some common garden terms and cleared up any confusion between the difference between bulbs, herbaceous perennials, and woody perennials, let’s talk more about fall-planted perennials.

 Flowers to Plant in the Fall for Spring

 Spring is the biggest planting season for perennial plants.
 People like to plant perennials early in the season so they can enjoy them for that spring, summer, and fall.
 However, it is not necessary to limit your perennial planting to spring.
 There are plenty of interesting perennials that can be planted in fall and will thrive the following spring.
 If you want to get a jump start on next season and plant some perennials this fall continue reading for 10 perennials to plant this fall.

 Harlem Oriental Poppy

 Oriental Poppies are popular perennials that bloom near the end of the spring season.
 Harlem Oriental Poppy is a deep raspberry red poppy that has a long bloom time.
 Not only is the bloom time long, but Harlem Poppy is also known to put on a second flush of blooms later in the season.
 Plant with bearded light pink iris and white allium for a late spring trio of blushing beauties.

 Perry’s White Oriental Poppy